 The main difference between private and hard money is the private money lender is a private individual and/or group of private people lending the money.

-- The mortgage broker will be the middle man between private lender and borrower and make sure both sides are protected.
+- The mortgage broker will be the middle man between a private lender and borrower and make sure both sides are protected

-- In lieu of the mortgage broker’s services, the broker get a fraction of the upfront points as their commission.
+- In lieu of the mortgage broker’s services, the broker gets a fraction of the upfront points as their commission

-Here is the reason why a person become a private money lender
+Here is the reason why a person becomes a private money lender

-- The foreclosure process on investment properties is much easier and quicker than owner occupant primary homes.
+- The foreclosure process on investment properties is much easier and quicker than the owner-occupant primary homes

 How Can I Qualify For Hard Money Loans?

 Real Estate Investors who have the down payment on a investment property purchase can qualify for hard money loans.
 The hard money loan process is much easier than the residential mortgage process.
 Hard money lenders are more concerned about underwriting the property and not the borrower.
 The borrowers credit, credit scores, and income does not matter with hard money lenders.
-Investors who need to qualify for hard money loans for investment properties please contact Gustan Cho Associates at 800-900-8569 or text Gustan on his cell at 262-716-8151 or email us at firstname.lastname@example.org.
+Investors who need to qualify for hard money loans for investment properties please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.